rolandomunoz/praat-TGDraw/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TextGrid PicMaker's documentation!
+Welcome to TextGridDraw's documentation!
 =============================================

-`TextGrid PicMaker` is a Praat plug-in designed to create some default pictures that combines ``Spectrogram`` and/or ``Pitch`` objects along with ``TextGrid``.
+`TextGridDraw` is a Praat plug-in designed to create some default pictures that combines ``Spectrogram`` and/or ``Pitch`` objects along with ``TextGrid``.

 This plug-in also comes with some selecting-viewport mechanisms that will save